stellados53/basic-vulnerabilities-Metasploitable-/README.md

 ## File Inclusion Vulnerability
 - it allows you to read  any file in the same server.
 - access files outside www directory.
+- it is used to get the reverse connection of the webserver.
 - generally to get the commands to be executed in the kali linux we use  `cat etc/passwd`, the same we use in the file url to extract all the saved passwds.
 ```
 http://192.168.11.129/dvwa/vulnerabilities/fi/?page=/../../../../../etc/passwd